hometuetest/CookieOS/README.txt

 Hi.
 This is my repository for my OS.
 This shall be an epic place to where adventure leads you...no just joking.
 Just to explain how to get around.
+LOL

 How to get around